redfin/react-server/packages/react-server/README.md

 8. Your pull request gets merged!
 Congratulations, you're officially a react-server contributor.
  Have a 🍺to celebrate; your check is in the mail, we swear 😉.

-// TODO: Concepts
-// TODO: routing guide
-// TODO: generator

-## What is "triton"?
-Why do I see that in the git history?

-Back when we started this project, we came up with a great name -- `triton` -- and we started using it internally.
-And then it took us forever to get around to making the source code public.
-And then [Joyent](https://www.joyent.com) released a product called `triton` and stole our thunder, so we had to go with `react-server` instead (a terrible, terrible tragedy, we know).

 [build-badge-img]: https://travis-ci.org/redfin/react-server.svg?branch=master
 [build-url]: https://travis-ci.org/redfin/react-server